chenirene7418/github-tutorial/README.md

 Git keeps "screenshots" of your code or version control.

 **_What is Github?_**
-Github is a cloud or internet.
+Github is a cloud or website.
 Github is where you can easily collabrate on the same file.

+**_Different between Git and Github_**
+Github requires git while git doesn't require github.
+Git and github both runs in the command line.

 ---
 ## Initial Setup